 At least one of the borrowers must be a first-time home buyer which means that you have not had an ownership interest in a property in the last three years.
-Please note that the first-time home buyer requirement does not apply to borrowers using the 97% LTV Mortgage Program to refinance an existing mortgage that is owned or guaranteed by Fannie Mae.
+Please note that the first-time home buyer requirement does not apply to borrowers using the 3% Down Payment Mortgage Program to refinance an existing mortgage that is owned or guaranteed by Fannie Mae.

 Borrower Income Limit

-Unlike many other no or low down payment mortgage programs, the Fannie Mae 97% LTV / 3% Down Payment Mortgage Program does not apply borrower income limits.
+Unlike many other no or low down payment mortgage programs, the 97% LTV Mortgage Program does not apply borrower income limits.

 Home Buyer Counseling Class

-97% LTV / 3% Down Payment Program applicants are not required to take a home buyer education class although Fannie Mae recommends that applicants complete a counseling class to prepare for getting a mortgage and owning a home.
+3% Down Payment Mortgage Program applicants are not required to take a home buyer education class although Fannie Mae recommends that applicants complete a counseling class to prepare for getting a mortgage and owning a home.